KevinJones/komma-games-quartz/content/TTRPGs You Can Play For Free.md

 This is a list of tabletop RPGs that you can download (or read online) and start playing for free.
 Only games that have the necessary rules for both players and the GM are free.
 This isn't an exhaustive list; it's just ones that I think are a cut above average.
 Don't forget to support the authors and publishers of games that you like!

-## Unsorted
+## General

-- Pathfinder and Starfinder via the [Archives of Nethys](https://2e.aonprd.com/PlayersGuide.aspx) .
-This side contains a plain-text, searchable version of the rules in all sourcebooks published by Paizo.
-(Unlike a certain similar website for D&D 5e, Archives of Nethys is officially partnered with the games' publisher and serves as the official system reference document.)
 - [Ironsworn](https://www.ironswornrpg.com/) is a storytelling RPG where you are a hero in a low fantasy setting taking on a perilous quest while trying to keep the vows you made.
 It offers rules for GM-less, solo, or group play.
 - [Stars Without Number](https://www.drivethrurpg.com/product/230009/Stars-Without-Number-Revised-Edition-Free-Version) and [Worlds Without Number](https://www.drivethrurpg.com/product/348809/Worlds-Without-Number-Free-Edition) are OSR-style sandbox adventure games featuring lots of random tables and tools for a GM to generate elements of the adventure on the fly.
 Their free versions are still quite generous.
 - [Cairn](https://cairnrpg.com/) is a minimalist, fiction-first adventure game about exploring dark and mysterious woods.
 - [Fate](https://evilhat.com/product/fate-core-system/) is a flexible storytelling game where players earn currency called Fate points by allowing their character aspects to get them into trouble, then spend it to influence other parts of the story.
 PDFs are PWYW.
 - [Mausritter](https://mausritter.com/) is a rules-light fantasy adventure game where you play as a brave mouse.
 PDFs are PWYW.
+- [Pathfinder and Starfinder via the Archives of Nethys](https://2e.aonprd.com/PlayersGuide.aspx) .
+This site contains a plain-text, searchable version of the rules in all sourcebooks published by Paizo.
+(Unlike a certain similar website for D&D 5e, Archives of Nethys is officially partnered with the games' publisher and serves as the official system reference document.)
 - [Eclipse Phase](https://robboyle.info/#eclipse-phase-pdfs) - PDFs of this sci-fi system are freely available from author Rob Boyle's website.
 - [OpenD6](http://opend6project.org/) is a universal RPG system originally published by West End Games.
 It has also been streamlined into a lightweight, and still free, version named [Mini Six](https://www.drivethrurpg.com/product/144558/Mini-Six-Bare-Bones-Edition).